prettymuchbryce/dotfiles/README.md

 ## Developer Machine Nix Configuration

-This configuration automatically sets up a fresh Mac to my personal comfy preferences.AS
+This configuration automatically sets up a fresh Mac to my personal comfy preferences.

 Unfortunately not everything is automatable with nix-darwin, so there remains some manual steps.